Statement Advocating for the Elimination of Prescription Time Guarantees in Community Pharmacy

 Recommendations

-The Council recommends community pharmacies promote the clinical and safety activities they perform.
+3. The Council recommends pharmacies promote the clinical and safety activities they perform.
 Pharmacies also should promote the availability and value of patient education services.

-The Council recommends local and corporate pharmacy leadership foster the provision of patient education, including what a pharmacist does to ensure the appropriateness and safety of prescription medications, the importance of allowing pharmacy staff ample time to review prescriptions, and the value of confidential patient education in maintaining their safety.
+5. The Council recommends local and corporate pharmacy leadership foster the provision of patient education, including what a pharmacist does to ensure the appropriateness and safety of prescription medications, the importance of providing adequate staffing and allowing pharmacy staff ample time to review prescriptions, and the value of confidential patient education in maintaining their safety.

 1 Rubio-Valera M, Serrano-Blanco A, Magdalena-Belío J, et al. Effectiveness of pharmacist care in the improvement of adherence to antidepressants: A systematic review and meta-analysis.
 Ann Pharmacother.
 2011 Jan;4(1)5:39-48.

 2 Eussen SR, van der Elst ME, Klungel OH, et al. Effectiveness of pharmacist care in the improvement of adherence to antidepressants: A systematic review and meta-analysis.
 Ann Pharmacother.
-2010 Dec;44(12):1905-13.
+2010 Dec;44(12):1905-1913.

 5 Blenkinsopp A, Anderson C, Armstrong M. Systematic review of the effectiveness of community pharmacy-based interventions to reduce risk behaviours and risk factors for coronary heart disease.
 J Public Health Med.
-2003 Jun;25(2):144-53.
+2003 Jun;25(2):144-153.

 7 Institute for Safe Medication Practices.
 Speed trap.
 ISMP Medication Safety Alert!
 Community/Ambulatory Care Edition 2008 Oct;7(10):2-3.